mavryk-network/mavryk-taquito/integration-tests/README.md

 To run tests in this environment, make sure you have:

-- Taquito source code cloned to your local machine
+- Webmavryk source code cloned to your local machine
 - A compatible version of Node.js installed (see the top-level README.md)
-- Successfully compiled Taquito (see the top-level README)
+- Successfully compiled Webmavryk (see the top-level README)

 ### Running all tests against all pre-configured testnets

-From the `taquito/integration-tests` directory, run the following:
+From the `webmavryk/integration-tests` directory, run the following:

 ```